opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 <img src="{{site.url}}{{site.baseurl}}/images/Security/automatic-mappings.png" alt="Field mapping example for automatic mappings" width="85%">

 Although these automatic matches are normally dependable, it's still a good idea to review the mappings in the **Mapped fields** table and verify that they are correct and matched as expected.
 If you find a mapping that doesn't appear to be accurate, you can use the dropdown list to search for and select the correct field name.
-For more information about  matching field names, see the Available fields section.
+For more information about matching field names, see the following section.

 ### Available fields